-Quality and Patient Experience Measures.
-As noted above, gain-sharing payments will be affected by quality and patient experience measures.
-For legacy IHP providers, the measure for reporting data in accordance with requirements will have a 25% effect on the shared savings payments in year 1; meaning that 25% of the dollar amount saved shall be reducible by the percentile score calculated for this measure.
-For year 2, the quality and patient experience measures will have a 25% effect on the shared savings payments.
-For year 3, the quality and patient experience measures will have a 50% effect.
-For all subsequent years, the effect of the quality and patient experience measures will be negotiated between the state Department and the demonstration provider.
+Quality Measures.
+Gain-sharing and loss-sharing payments will be affected by quality measures.
+For legacy IHP providers, the measure for reporting data in accordance with requirements will have a 25% effect on the shared savings payments in year 1; meaning that 25% of the dollar amount saved-shall be reducible by the percentile score calculated for this measure.
+For year 2, the quality measures will have a 25% effect on the shared savings payments.
+For year 3, the quality measures will have a 50% effect.
+For all subsequent years, the effect of the quality measures will be negotiated between the Department and the demonstration provider.

-For track 2 IHP providers, the effect of the quality measures will be negotiated between the Department and the demonstration provider.
-The effect of the quality measures shall be no more than 50%, and no less than 25%.
+For track 2 IHP providers, the effect of the quality measures will be negotiated between the Department and the $\frac{\text{demonstration}}{\text{IHP}}$.
+The effect of the quality measures shall be no more than $\frac{50\%}{100\%}$, and no less than 25%.

-For track 1 and track 2 providers, the Department shall determine each entity's ability to continue receiving population-based payments in year 4 and thereafter, based on the entity's performance on select quality measures.
-STATE: MINNESOTA Effective: January 1, 2018 TN: 17-25 Approved: 5/2/18 Supersedes: 15-15 (13-01, 11-31)
+For track 1 and track 2 providers, the Department shall determine each entity's ability to continue receiving population-based payments in year 4 and thereafter after year 3 and before entering into a future contract, based on the entity's performance on select quality measures.

-29. Integrated Care Models (FFS Primary Care Case Management) Integrated Health Partnership (IHP) Demonstration, Payment Adjustment (continued).
+Integrated Health Partnership (IHP) Demonstration Program, Payment Adjustment (continued).